 - Add a Terminate End Event and connect the Send escalation email Mail Task to it.

-- Press Ctrl+S to save all the artifacts, which you created in WSO2 EI Tooling.
+- Save all the artifacts that you created in WSO2 Integration Studio.

 The model is now complete as the necessary logic has been applied.